toungyhug/ambientroom/README.md

-# Ambientroom

 ![ambientroom](https://raw.githubusercontent.com/toungyhug/ambientroom/master/src/assets/logo_small_rev.png)
 (v2)

 ## Introduction
-**ambientroom** is a mp3 player with visual graphics and playlist component including many options to set.
+**ambientroom** is a mp3 player with visual graphics and playlist component including many options to set.\
 It shows waveforms of current track as well as graphic animation based on frequencies of a current sound.

 ### Techstack